terrapower/armi/doc/developer/standards_and_practices.rst

 Break large methods into operative sections.
 ============================================
-A method should one clear purpose.
+A method should have one clear purpose.
 If you are writing a method that does one thing after the other, break it up into multiple methods and have a primary method call them in order.
 If your method is longer than 100 lines, see if you can't break it up.
 This does a few things: